Fiber sum formulas for 4-manifolds, topological modular forms and $6d\ \mathcal{N}=(1,0)$ theories: Vector multiplet theory

 \section{Vector multiplet theory}

 In this section, we describe a free $\mathcal{N}=(1,0)$ vector multiplet theory in 6 dimensions.
+We note that the theory is only scale invariant (nonconformal)~\cite{CDI,SNR}.
 A fiber sum formula depends on a value of parameter $n$.
 This multiplet consists of a 1-form $A$ and its superpartner spinor fields $\bar{\lambda}$ on $M^{6}$:

 where $S$ is a spin bundle, $R$ is a principal $SU(2)_R$ bundle over $M^{6}$ and $\bar{\lambda}$ carries the fundamental representation of $SU(2)_R$.

 After compactification of the 6d free hypermultiplet theory on $X$, $2d\ (0,1)$ theory's field content depends the Betti numbers $b_i $ of $X$~\cite{GPPV}: \begin{itemize}